RachelAlcraft/bloodglucose/README.md

 ## 5. Test driven development, design the functionality
 Write the tests in **science**, **speed** and **utility** before you write the functional implementation.

-## 6. Implement
-The src/app_lib_py directory is the place to write the functional code for the library.
-This will become available on pypi as a `pip install`.

 ## 7. Distribute and deploy
 The github actions automate the distribtion to pypi, test running, and docker.
 If you choose to distribute on streamlit this will be automated by checkin to main.

-### 7a.
-Pypi
-Tokens are needed from pypi and from github.
-You create a token in pypi, and then add it in github/secrets and variables/Actions with the name PYPI_API_TOKEN.
-Follow these instructions: [pypi gha token](https://www.seanh.cc/2022/05/21/publishing-python-packages-from-github-actions/#create-a-pypi-api-token)

-You will need to create a 0.01 or some such release to get the workflow going and test it.
-To release to pypi you need to either:
-- Create a release in github, the tag will be the version number of the library
-- Or if it is only a minor incremebt, you can run the workflow in Actions [Create a new patch release](https://github.com/RachelAlcraft/app-lib-py/actions/workflows/release.yml).
-This will increment the minor version and release.

 ### 7b.
 Streamlit
 Streamlit will be automatically deployed when the main branch is updated after the link with streamlit is made.